ashutoshmjain/gita/src/interface.md

 Time is the key reason for the expectations because we need to prioritize the selection of manifestations.
 The limitation of time creates the change.
 The design is so self perpetuating.
 If we had unlimited time, we wont prioritize , that means there is no reason to improve the information , that means there is no change.
 The time is attached to the expectations.
 That is the reason the Karm Yoga is is the only way  to exit this nonesense.

-# Concious Agent
+# Conscious Agent

-A concious agent is born in the matrix because the ID services of thousands if matrix applications finally shape up concious agent.
-In a way a concious agent is manifested because of relentless `Yajna` of Maya.
-Thus concious agent too has a fully encryted copy of knowledge as well as it inherits the five bugs.
+A conscious agent is born in the matrix because the ID services of thousands if matrix applications finally shape up conscious agent.
+In a way a conscious agent is manifested because of relentless `Yajna` of Maya.
+Thus conscious agent too has a fully encryted copy of knowledge as well as it inherits the five bugs.

 These bugs lead the conscious agent to take consume the matrix.
 Desire is a precursor for curiosity.
 Anger is a precursor to `Yajna`.